Nikola Tesla: Tesla coil

 In the summer of 1889, Tesla traveled to the 1889 Exposition Universelle in Paris and learned of Heinrich Hertz's 1886–1888 experiments that proved the existence of electromagnetic radiation, including radio waves.
-Tesla found this new discovery "refreshing" and decided to explore it more fully.
 In repeating and then expanding on these experiments Tesla tried powering a Ruhmkorff coil with a high speed alternator he had been developing as part of an improved arc lighting system but found that the high-frequency current overheated the iron core and melted the insulation between the primary and secondary windings in the coil.
 To fix this problem Tesla came up with his "oscillating transformer", with an air gap instead of insulating material between the primary and secondary windings and an iron core that could be moved to different positions in or out of the coil.
 Later called the Tesla coil, it would be used to produce high-voltage, low-current, high frequency alternating-current electricity.
 He would use this resonant transformer circuit in his later wireless power work.